 SPF Yield, Performance and Ratio Concerns

-Choosing a high-quality proportioner is all about the ratio!
-You want a machine that is going to be able to assist you in spraying on the right ratio of A-side and B-side foam.
-The higher-end machines will typically have monitors and alarms to alert you if you start spraying off-ratio foam.
+When you’re choosing a high-quality proportioner, the ratio is the most important consideration.
+Choose a machine that is going to be able to assist you in spraying on the right ratio of A-side and B-side foam.
+Higher-end machines will typically have monitors and alarms to alert you if you start spraying off-ratio foam.
 If you buy a machine that doesn’t have notification features, you and your crew could waste a lot of time spraying off-ratio foam, and even more time ripping it off of your project.
 Is that a risk you’re willing to take?

 Hose Length Concerns

-When purchasing SPF equipment for your rigs, hose length is a major consideration, especially because different types of projects require different lengths of hoses (for ease of use and efficiency).
-But, most machines have a maximum hose length, so you’ve got to know exactly what you need or you’ll end up with a hose that makes every project a hassle.
+When purchasing SPF equipment for your rigs, hose length is a major consideration.
+There are two important factors here.
+Different types of projects require different lengths of hoses for ease of use and efficiency.
+You’ll also want to understand your machine’s maximum hose length.
+If your hose doesn’t fit, you’ll end up with a hose that makes every project a hassle.

 - For residential projects: 210 feet of hose length is normally enough.